Submissions

 Illustrations:

 Captions should be descriptive but not unnecessarily long and without stating the obvious.
-They should include information regarding the source of the image (e.g. photographer, artist, image holder, archival reference), place where the image was taken (if applicable) and the date, as well as appropriate credits (e.g. image author, copyright holder).
+They should include information regarding the source of the image (e.g. photographer, artist, image holder, archival reference), place where the image was taken (if applicable) and the date, as well as appropriate credits (e.g. image author, copyright holder and any other details required by the copyright holder).
 Where the subject of the image is an object, it can be useful to include a scale or measurement.

 Consider the journal’s printed page size (127 × 192 mm) when preparing tables and illustrations.